Second Talcum Powder Lawsuit Verdict for Johnson & Johnson

 This May, a St. Louis jury ordered Johnson & Johnson to pay $55 million to a plaintiff who suffered from ovarian cancer after using the company's Baby Powder products.

 After using Johnson & Johnson's Baby Powder for feminine hygiene for nearly 40 years, the woman was diagnosed with ovarian cancer.
 While her cancer is currently in remission after a hysterectomy, she is not the first to allege that Baby Powder caused her cancer.
-Dozens of women are suing Johnson & Johnson for failure to warn consumers of the risks in using its products, which contain talc.
+Dozens of women have filed talcum powder lawsuits against Johnson & Johnson for failure to warn consumers of the risks in using its products, which contain talc.

 Johnson & Johnson has stated it will appeal the case.
 The company believes talc is safe to use and the labeling on its Baby Powder products is appropriate.